 📌 HOT TIP:

-If you haven’t seen it yet, our Rates Report might help to offer insight into what Australian virtual assistants are currently charging.
-However, it’s best to use this as a benchmark only – never set your rates purely around what others are doing.
+If you haven’t seen it yet, our Rates Report might offer insight into what Australian virtual assistants are currently charging.
+However, it’s best to use this as a benchmark only—never set your rates purely based on what others are doing.

 We generally encourage Australian virtual assistants and online business managers to factor in a little cushioning for superannuation too.

 While some clients will pay the super guarantee additionally without prompting, others don’t know their obligations around super.
-It’s best to check your eligibility, and if not, ensure you are adding to that little nest egg on your own.
+It’s best to check your eligibility, and if your client is not paying your super, ensure you are charging enough to add to that little nest egg on your own.

 Meet Rashida – Legal VA